DRC

 The Right to Safety and Welfare

 According to the G-EthicalEval, the principal investigator (PI) must agree to work in accordance with the Declaration of Helsinki (DRC-11), the World Health Organization’s (WHO) Guidelines for Good Clinical Practice (GCP) for Trials on Pharmaceutical Products (DRC-10), and the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (DRC-3).
-DRC-3 makes provisions to protect the rights of a research participant during the informed consent process when the procedure is complicated by special circumstances, including medical emergencies.
+DRC-3 makes provisions to protect the rights of a research participant during the informed consent process when the procedure is complicated by emergencies.

-Per DRC-3, in an emergency, if the signed informed consent form (ICF) has not been obtained from the research participant and/or his/her legal representative(s) or guardian(s), or if an effective treatment is lacking but the investigational product could address the participant’s emergency needs, the clinical trial may be conducted.
+Per DRC-3, in an emergency, if the signed informed consent form (ICF) has not been obtained from the research participant and/or the legal representative(s) or guardian(s), or if an effective treatment is lacking but the investigational product could address the participant’s emergency needs, the clinical trial may be conducted.
 However, the method used on the participant must be explained clearly in the trial protocol, and the ethics committee (EC) must approve the protocol in advance.
-The participant and/or his/her legal representative(s) or guardian(s) should be informed about the trial as soon as possible, and consent to continue and other consent should be requested, as appropriate.
+The participant and/or the legal representative(s) or guardian(s) should be informed about the trial as soon as possible, and consent to continue and other consent should be requested, as appropriate.

 Overview